Alex-star225/wrapper-legacy/README.md

-# Wrapper Online Gold
+# Wrapper Online Legacy
-an goanimate website to thoose who want the safe verison of wrapper online gold.
+an goanimate website to thoose who want to unpatch wrapper online